tkodimac/power_memory_java/README.md

 ### Deployment through GitHub Pages
 This site was deployed through GitHub Pages using the following steps:

-Log into GitHub.
+-Log into GitHub.
-Locate the repository.
+-Locate the repository.
-Click the "settings" option along the options bar.
+-Click the "settings" option along the options bar.
-Then go to "Pages" tab in the left hand side sidebar.
+-Then go to "Pages" tab in the left hand side sidebar.
-Then under "Source" click the "None" dropdown and select the "Master" branch Click the save button.
+-Then under "Source" click the "None" dropdown and select the "Master" branch -Click the save button.
-The page will update and at the top it will say: "Your site is ready to be published at
+-The page will update and at the top it will say: "Your site is ready to be published at

 ## Credits
 ### Code